hairyhenderson/gomplate/docs/content/datasources.md

 ### Output

-The output will be a single `GetSecretValueOutput` object from the [AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/api/service/secretsmanager/#GetSecretValueOutput)
+The output will be the SecretString from the `GetSecretValueOutput` object from the [AWS SDK for Go](https://docs.aws.amazon.com/sdk-for-go/api/service/secretsmanager/#GetSecretValueOutput)

 ### Examples